lizmat/articles/a-path-to-paths.md

 ```

 ## Conclusion
-It is always important to really understand the question, and to ask further if you don't understand the question, or the question askers do not understand your reply.
+It is always important to really understand the question, and to ask further if you don't understand the question.
+And make sure that the question askers not understand your reply.
+And keep repeating that until you and the question asker are on the same page.

 In this case, pointing these two Raku developers to the `paths` module, made their project suddenly (almost) a piece of cake.